javierhonduco/parca-agent/docs/hacking_on_native_stack_unwinding_without_frame_pointers.md

 GDB is very useful to verify that stack unwinding worked fine.
 We are mostly interested in checking:
 - the frame's registers
-- where are the return addresses stored and their values
+- where are the saved return addresses stored and their values

 Let's take `./internal/dwarf/frame/testdata/parca-demo-cpp-no-fp`'s output and make sure that the stack is correct: